sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 All of this functionality is accessed via the top level Publishing menu.

 There are many options you can set to choose what appears on the output, and how the output is generated.
-Set these options under *Publishing->Set Publishing Options*
+Set these options under :menuselection:`Publishing --> Set Publishing Options`

 Animal Selection
 ----------------